-In the beginning, she showed up in jeans, a thick sweater, and tennis shoes.
+In the beginning she showed up in jeans, a thick sweater, and tennis shoes.
 I made a general comment to the room about the sensory receptors on the bottoms of our feet, but didn’t push it.
 She practiced in those clothes for months.
 When I gave cues to stretch the arms or take big steps, she would either mince her way into it and then draw back to her norm, or lose all control and not be able to move her arms and legs in co-ordination.
 She always took the same place in a back corner of the room.

 Although her disconnection from her body was obvious, it wasn’t really any different than the disconnect most of us have.
 There are variations.
 But it is a difference only of degree.

 Yogically speaking, we begin a personal, spiritual, and psychological change through the body.
 While this may seem a bit of a stretch for western minds, to yoga this is a very valid path.
 The body plays a central role in the development of our character.
 When we were young, those things mostly happened to us.
-When we begin to practice, however, character and psychology are things we begin to make, ourselves.
+When we begin to practice, however, change to our character and psychology are things we begin to make ourselves.
 Most psychology, self help, or spirituality begins with what the yogis would call the ‘mental body’ – thoughts and feelings.
 But yogis take a radical step in moving the entry point right into the body.
 They understand it to be the doorway to the more subtle interior worlds.